Andrew Theodore Ayres

 Indigenous nations are among the most strategically positioned economic actors in North America for the next generation.
 Most institutions are structurally unprepared to work with them.

-There is a structural transformation underway across North American infrastructure, energy, and resource development.
+There is a transformation underway across North American infrastructure, energy, and resource development.
 It is driven by a fundamental realignment of economic participation, land rights, and governance authority that has been building for decades and is now reaching an inflection point.

 Indigenous nations are governments.
 They have constitutions, elected and hereditary leadership, legal systems, and jurisdictional authority.
 A company that approaches a First Nation the way it would approach a municipality has fundamentally misread the relationship.
 Governance structures vary significantly across nations, and the decision-making processes that matter are not intuitive to organizations accustomed to operating within provincial, state, or federal frameworks alone.